 How does Almaden Country Day School measure success?

-We believe in the importance of academic achievement; we're proud of our students' accomplishments as measured by conventional means: grades, standardized testing, and the excellent high schools and colleges to which our graduates matriculate.
+We believe in the importance of academic achievement; we're proud of our students' accomplishments as measured by conventional means -- grades, standardized testing, and the excellent high schools and colleges to which our graduates matriculate -- as well as developing 21st century skills like creativity and resilience that position them for success in high school and beyond.

 Yet at ACDS, we believe "success" is more than academics.
-We aim to cultivate young people who wonder about problems and seek solutions, who interact collaboratively and respectfully with others, who persist through adversity, who are poised and hopeful and who strive to make the world a better place.
+With a balance of academic rigor, character development, and joyful learning, we aim to cultivate young people who wonder about problems and seek solutions, who interact collaboratively and respectfully with others, who both ask questions and question answers, who persist through adversity, who are poised and hopeful and who strive to make the world a better place.